 - Confirm and amend weekly volunteer rosters on a daily basis for the next working day

-- Manage volunteer cancellations and swaps ensuring that replacement volunteers are found in a timely and systematic way
+- Manage volunteer cancellations and swaps ensuring that replacement volunteer are found in a timely and systematic way

 - Ensure that volunteers with the required experience and skills are rostered to appropriate clinics

-- Liaise with clinics partners (Citizens Information Centres) to confirm volunteers for daily clinics
+- Liaise with clinics partners (CIC’s) to confirm volunteers for daily clinics

 - Cover the volunteer phone daily, including some out of office hours

-- Deal with volunteer queries and issues as they arise, referring them to the Clinic and Volunteer Development Manager as necessary
+- Deal with volunteer queries and issues as they arise, referring them to the Clinics and Volunteer Development Manager as necessary

-- Undertake advanced planning to ensure roster gaps are filled
+- Advanced planning to ensure roster gaps are filled

 - Relationship Building

-- Build strong relationships with all relevant external stakeholders, Development Managers and staff in Citizens Information Services
+- Build strong relationships with all relevant external stakeholders, CIS’s, CIC’s, CIC Development Managers

 - Build positive and professional relationships with volunteers to support their volunteering and to ensure all volunteers understand their role within FLAC

-- Liaise with and support Regional Managers and Development Managers in Citizens Information Services with agreed visits throughout the year
+- Liaise and support Regional and Development Managers in CIS’s with agreed visits throughout the year

 - Volunteer Recruitment